hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 ---
-title: Unit tests with the Clarinet SDK
+title: Unit Tests With the Clarinet SDK
 ---

-The [Clarinet SDK](https://www.npmjs.com/package/@hirosystems/clarinet-sdk) allows to write unit tests for your Clarity smart contract.
+The [Clarinet SDK](https://www.npmjs.com/package/@hirosystems/clarinet-sdk) allows you to write unit tests for your Clarity smart contracts.
 You can theoritically use any JavaScript test framework, but the SDK supports [Vitest](https://vitest.dev/) out of the box.

 > Make sure you are using the latest version of Clarinet to follow this guide.
 See the [getting started](../getting-started.md) guide to know more.